JB0925/Learning-Letters/README.md

 This game can be viewed on [Heroku](https://obscure-earth-28578.herokuapp.com/), or with one of the options below:

+## Docker

+To view this project via docker, run the following:

+`docker-compose up --build` , and then visit localhost:3000.

+Then run `docker-compose down` to stop the running container when you are finished.

 ## Available Scripts

 In the project directory, you can run: